elunna/hackem/history/README - EvilHack.md

 - Navigate back to the root EvilHack folder, and `make all && make install`
 - Execute the `evilhack` binary
-- In the home directory of the account used to install EvilHack, create your rc config file - `touch .evilhackrc` and then edit as necessary
+- In the home directory of the account used to install EvilHack, create your rc config file - `touch .hackemrc` and then edit as necessary